Knowledge Base Software – The Definitive Guide

 - Organization Schemes and Structures: The categorisation and structure of your content

-- Labeling Systems: The way information is represented
+- Labeling Systems: Organizing way of representing the information

 - Navigation Systems: The way for users to browse through or explore information